Colubrina nicholsonii

 Colubrina nicholsonii (Pondo weeping thorn, Pondo-treurdoring) is a species of tree in the family Rhamnaceae.
-It is a protected species endemic to South Africa.
+It is a protected species endemic to the Eastern Cape and KwaZulu-Natal provinces of South Africa.
 The plant grows in subpopulations in isolated gorges, usually of 10-20 and less than 50 individuals overhanging water.
 It is estimated that there are no more than 1,000 individuals in the wild.